viaacode/sip-specification/sip_structure/5_structure_package.md

 - Each `dc*.xml` file MUST only use the [DCTERMS](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/) schema and MUST NOT use any other metadata schemas.
 - Each `dc*.xml` file MUST declare the DCTERMS namespaces in its root element.
-- Each `dc*.xml` file MUST contain a shared UUID with a PREMIS object in the `preservation/premis.xml` file, stored in the `<dcterms:identifier>` element.
+- Each `dc*.xml` file MUST contain a shared ID with a PREMIS object in the `preservation/premis.xml` file, stored in the `<dcterms:identifier>` element.
 - Each `dc*.xml` file MUST use the `<metadata/>` tag as its root element.
 - Each `dc*.xml` file MUST include the DCTERMS elements outlined in the table below; besides these mandatory elements it MAY use all other terms from the DCTERMS schema.
 - Each `dc*.xml` file MUST adhere to the restrictions on cardinality of terms outlined in the table below; if a term is not listed with a restriction on cardinality, it MAY be used multiple times.
-- Each `dc*.xml` file MUST NOT contain additional IDs besides the shared UUID in the `<dcterms:identifier>`; these MUST be added in the `preservation/premis.xml` file.
+- Each `dc*.xml` file MUST NOT contain additional IDs besides the shared ID in the `<dcterms:identifier>`; these MUST be added in the `preservation/premis.xml` file.

 | Element | `metadata` |
 |-----------------------|-----------|